| Canada | 5 Nov 2015 | Asia Samachar |

 Like him, many Sikhs will be talking about how the four Sikhs made the cut for the 31-member Cabinet appointed by Prime Minister Justin Trudeau.
 Fifteen of them are women.

 “It is time for leadership that never seeks to divide Canadians, but takes every single opportunity to bring us together, including in Parliament,” Trudeau said in a note to the nation.

 Navdeep Bains, who played a key role in Trudeau’s election as the Liberal Party leader in 2013, has been awarded with an important cabinet berth, reports News East West.

 Bains, who became the MP for the third time last month by winning from Mississauga-Brampton, has previously served as the Parliamentary Secretary to the Prime Minister in 2005 when he was the MP from 2004 till 2011 when he lost.

 Harjit had served Canada as both a soldier and a police officer.
 He is a Lieutenant-Colonel in the Canadian Armed Forces and a combat veteran.
-He has deployed to Bosnia-Herzegovina and served three separate deployments to Kandahar, Afghanistan.
+He had been deployed to Bosnia-Herzegovina and had served three separate deployments to Kandahar, Afghanistan.

 In the outgoing government, Tim Uppal was a turbaned Sikh.
 But he was only the minister of state.
 Herb Dhaliwal was the first Sikh to become a full cabinet minister in Canada in 1997, followed by Ujjal Dosanjh in 2004.
 Dhaliwal held the revenue portfolio while Dosanjh held the very important portfolio of health, reports News East West.